usc-isi-i2/t2wml/docs/grammar.md

 Therefore T2WML files must conform to [yaml 1.1 standards](https://yaml.org/spec/1.1/).
 (The yaml standards most likely to trip up a T2WML user are those regarding [escaping strings](http://blogs.perl.org/users/tinita/2018/03/strings-in-yaml---to-quote-or-not-to-quote.html), if you want a shorter document to read)

+Note: It's not necessary to read this before writing T2WML yaml files.
+It's just something to be aware of if something goes wrong.

 ## The T2WML Language
 <span id="language"></span>